rebecavalverde/help-docs/docs/en/policies/gdpr-intro.md

 * We picked and designated a Data Protection Officer that will ensure that personal data security is always ensured!
 * We reviewed our entire infrastructure to ensure that we respect every state of the art security practice.
 * We reviewed all our vendors, find out about their GDPR plans to arrange GDPR compliant data processing agreement.
-* We have updated our Privacy Policy and provided a Data processing appendum for schools to reflect our data security commitment.
+* We have updated our Privacy Policy and provided a Data processing addendum for schools to reflect our data security commitment.
 * In order to reinforce our transparency about customer data usage we listed and created a clear explanation for every single one.

 ### Understand the GDPR